nandulopes/fernandoweb/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: State University of Campinas
+  - name: State University of Campinas, Brazil
     url: https://unicamp.br/en/

 # Short bio (displayed in user profile at end of posts)